Screwworm Could Change How Arizona Ranches Operate

 There are no immediate plans to reopen those ports.

-Meanwhile, millions of sterile flies were released within hours of the first screwworm confirmation.
+Meanwhile, millions of sterile flies were released within hours of the first screwworm confirmation, following a federal playbook that had been set in advance.

 Teams set up a 20-kilometer “infested zone” to quarantine livestock and pets, as well as a wider surveillance zone to monitor flies and wildlife for signs of infection.